Farrely-F/GIGIH3.0-FinalProject/README.md

   npm run seed
 ```

-6. Start the application using
+6. Start the server using

 ```bash
   npm start